kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 Namespace turndown allows you to take action to delete your abandoned workloads.
 Instead of requiring the user to manually size down or delete their unused workloads, Kubecost can delete namespaces full of idle pods in one moment or on a continual basis.
 This can be helpful for routine cleanup of neglected resources.
 Namespace turndown is supported on all cluster types.

+{% hint style="warning" %}
+When turning down namespaces, Kubecost will perform a `helm uninstall` command to remove itself from the namespace before it is deleted.
+Take precaution when using this feature to avoid irreversible changes being made to your environment.
+{% endhint %}

 Selecting _Namespace Turndown_ from the 'Create New Action' window will open the Namespace Turndown page.

 Begin by providing a name for your Action in the 'Action Name' field.